KrashLeviathan/codable_media_mashup/README.md

 add(graduationVid, "59:12", "63:07");
 ```

-### `addWithCredentials(url video, [string startTime, string stopTime]);`
-Same as the `add()` function, but for private videos that require credentials.
-The user name and password will be requested at runtime so nothing gets
-written in plain text.
-They are not cached or stored on the server, so if this
-function is added, you will have to input a username and password

 ### `config.<option>;`
 Sets a configuration option for the CoMM video as a whole.
 Options include
 the following: